-If you entered the country as a non-EU citizen with a researcher visa, as a highly qualified person or with a Blue Card in accordance with the Residence Act, then your partner will also benefit from the favourable conditions.
+If you entered the country as a non-EU citizen with a researcher visa, as a highly qualified person or with an EU Blue Card in accordance with the Residence Act, then your partner will also benefit from the favourable conditions.
 Spouses of researchers and highly qualified persons receive a residence permit and are allowed to work.

-- Information on these and other questions relations to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.
+Information on these and other questions relating to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.

 Information is also available from the Aliens’ Authority in your municipality.

-- You can also find more information on our website in the section Plan Plan your stay > Work permit.
+You can also find more information on our website in the section Plan your stay > Information for your partner.